GetDKAN/dkan/test/README.md

-At NuCivic we use [Behat](http://behat.org) for behavioral testing, both locally and in a [continuous integration using CircleCI](https://circleci.com/gh/NuCivic/dkan).
+DKAN uses [Behat](http://behat.org) for behavioral testing, both locally and in a [continuous integration using CircleCI](https://circleci.com/gh/NuCivic/dkan).
 PHPUnit is also used for functional  Tests are run on [CircleCI](https://circleci.com/gh/NuCivic/dkan) on every push and merge, but can also be run locally.

 ## Behat tests